 Kirby Hocutt, a 2018 Under Armour Athletics Director of the Year, has guided the Texas Tech athletics department to unprecedented success since being named the 13th Director of Athletics in school history on March 2, 2011.

-In addition to Texas Tech's success the past three years, Hocutt has boosted Texas Tech's athletic profile with a list of achievements such as:
+In addition to Texas Tech's success in competition, Hocutt has boosted Texas Tech's athletic profile with a list of achievements such as:

 - In August 2014, Texas Tech unveiled the first athletics specific fundraising campaign in university history: The Campaign for Fearless Champions.
 The campaign includes four components: enhance athletic facilities, invest in the athletics scholarship endowment, grow the Talkington Leadership Academy and provide for the future of Texas Tech Athletics.
 The $185 million initiative focuses on benefiting all 17 Texas Tech athletic teams.